han-nguyen97/Credit-scoring/README.md

 # Task
-1. Explore the data and evaluate univariate relationship between the target variable and the individual predictor variables
+[x] [1.
+Explore the data and evaluate univariate relationship between the target variable and the individual predictor variables]
-2. Develop a model to predict which clients will be defaulted
-3. Develop an application credit scorecard
+[x] [2.
+Develop a model to predict which clients will be defaulted] [x] [3.
+Develop an application credit scorecard]

 # Method
 - Use Python library (pandas, seaborn, matplotlib) to visualize data exploration